vesoft-inc/nebula/docs/nGQL-tutorial.md

 ## Syntax norms

-In order to be consistent with ourselves and other nGQL users, we advise you to follow these syntax norms:
+In order to be consistent with ourselves and other nGQL users, we recommend you to follow these syntax norms:

 - KEYWORDS are in uppercase

   - eg: `SHOW SPACES` the keywords here are all written in uppercase

-- node Aliases are in lower camel case (start with lowercase)

-  - eg:  node alias userName

 - Tags are in upper camel case (start with uppercase）